 Bank deposits with original maturity dates of more than three months but less than one year are included in short-term deposits.
+Such short-term deposits bear interest at an average annual rate of approximately 2.78% in 2018.
 Bank deposits with maturity of more than one year are considered long-term.